 Philip Barlow, Arrington Chair of Mormon History and Culture at Utah State University, was also quoted by Peggy Fletcher Stack in the same article.
 He said that disillusionment with LDS leaders "would evaporate if people saw the church not as essentially divine, marred only by the weaknesses of human administrators, but rather … [as made up] entirely of human beings — with all of their limitations—who are trying to respond to the divine with which they have (in faith) been touched.”

 He best articulated my view of the Church.
-(And this is also why I no longer prefer to conflate the Church with "the Kingdom of God on earth".)
+(This is also why I no longer prefer to conflate the Church with "the Kingdom of God on earth" and necessary to separate the Church from the Gospel).
 Not everyone shares the same experiences or arrives at the same place when it comes to learning about Church history, the way things work, or even their level of religious enthusiasm/commitment.
 Some might have once sang "We Thank Thee Oh God For a Prophet" with zeal but now feel a bit more restrained.
 Others have felt the need to lower their expectations of a prophet in order to still maintain a connection to the Mormon prophetic tradition.
 Those with reasonable expectations of prophets can even feel out of place when attending church with members who still have expectations that go through the roof--including those who believe that the prophet literally speaks directly with God in a way the rest of us cannot/have not, or those who think that when the prophet speaks the thinking is done.

-I have no insight into the perfect or ideal set of prophetic expectations.
-But I do agree with John Fowles in the sense that "unrealistic expectations" exist and may make people ripe for a faith crisis.
+While I personally have no insight into the perfect or ideal set of prophetic expectations, Adam Miller does.
+And I do agree with John Fowles in the sense that "unrealistic expectations" exist and may make people ripe for a faith crisis.
 Ironically, by wanting to tell only the "faith promoting", as if everything prophets do is inspired, leaders can further perpetuate the "unrealistic expectations" that set people up for a faith crisis.
 Like a balloon going high in the sky, those expectations might just end up popping--or simply deflating.
+Would that could just embrace all truth from the get go, and not just the comfortable truth.

 Some may question the benefit in having a prophet "to guide us in these latter days" if we as individual agents must ultimately rely on our own combination of "inspiration and perspiration".
 However, the prophet's role is not for us to rely on him, notwithstanding the rhetoric, but to point/guide people to Christ, and to rely on "the merits, mercy, and grace of the Holy Messiah".
 Placing faith in Him--our ultimate "Prophet, Priest, and King"--means that we'll always have expectations that will not be disappointed.